Randolph Foundation

 The Randolph Foundation is a New York-based charitable foundation that first operated in 1972 as the H. Smith Richardson Charitable Trust.
-It transitioned to independence from the Smith Richardson Foundation, assuming the name of The Randolph Foundation from 1991–1993, and was reconstituted as a NY non-profit corporation in 2002.
+It transitioned to independence from the Smith Richardson Foundation, assuming the name of The Randolph Foundation from 1991 to 1993, and was reconstituted as a NY non-profit corporation in 2002.
 The foundation provides funding primarily for public policy related projects.
-Heather Higgins (née Richardson) is its President.
+Heather Higgins (née Richardson) is its president.

 Creation and mission

 The Randolph Foundation was established as a charitable trust under the will of H. Smith Richardson in 1972.
 H. Smith Richardson was an heir of Lunsford Richardson, founder of the Vicks chemical company.

 Chartered with a broad mandate, it was operated under the aegis of the Smith Richardson Foundation's public policy arm, making grants that were, for the most part, indistinguishable from the focus of the Smith Richardson Foundation per se.

 In the spring of 1991, the Randolph Foundation began to operate as an organization—under new Executive Director Heather Higgins—and in 1993 became wholly separate from the Smith Richardson Foundation.
 As of 2005, the foundation held just under $70 million in assets.